jariast/obsidian-notes/React/FullStack Course/Part 8 GraphQL/Exercises/8a Exercises.md

 The exercise calls for the query to be able to return `bookCount` field, so we must add that field to the Author schema, since the Object stored in our arrays don't have that field, we must write a resolver for it.

 I think that resolver is a good place to practice Functional Programming. #TODO #functional

+# 8.4 Books of an author

+We added the argument `authorName` to the `allBooks` query, in the resolver we're returning all the books if there's no author name in the arguments.